h2oai/h2o-2/h2o-docs/source/userguide/general.rst

 running in specialized environments helpful: :ref:`Developer`.

-For multinode clusters utilizing several servers, it is strongly reccomended that all servers and nodes be symmetric and identically configured.
+For multinode clusters utilizing several servers, it is strongly recommended that all servers and nodes be symmetric and identically configured.
 For example, allocating different amounts of memory to nodes in the same cluster can adversely impact performance.